Apple

 Health Benefits

-- Rich in antioxidants that combat free radicals and reduce the risk of chronic diseases.
+- Rich in antioxidants that combat free radicals and reduce chronic disease risk

-- Supports heart health by lowering cholesterol levels and blood pressure.
+- Supports heart health by lowering cholesterol and blood pressure

 Storage Tips